matthewmueller/vo/Readme.md

 ## What you get

+- **new in 4.0** Consistent function signatures
 - Tiny library (4kb minified + gzipped)
-- Supports promises & generators
+- Supports promises, generators, & sync functions
-- Serial and parallel execution
+- Serial and parallel execution for every flow
-- 3 different kinds of flows
+- 2 different kinds of flows: pipeline & stack
 - Easily catch and fix errors anywhere in the pipeline
+- Errors passed as arguments so you know where the failure occurred
 - Returns a promise that you can yield on or "await"
 - Browser & server support
 - Well-tested